 As yet, the oldest runes are carved in a fibula found in, again, the Wadden Sea region, near the town of Meldorf in Landkreis 'district' Ditmarschen, Germany.
 Not far from the aforementioned footstool of Fallward.
 You will pass by when hiking the Frisia Coast Trail.
 It is dated in the first half of the first century AD.
 The runes, if runes at all, are too difficult to read to make sense of what they say.
 The second-most ancient runes are written on a comb found at Vimose on the island of Fyn, Denmark.
 It is dated ca. AD 160.
 The runes read ᚺᚨᚱᛃᚨ harja, which could be a female personal name or mean 'warrior'.
 Indeed, again a tag.
 Considering it is a comb and the obsession of rune writers with carving names in general, the latter translation is probably less likely.

 As with everything, things are always more complex when you delve deeper into it.
-Therefore, it is impossible to discuss all the different (sub)types of runic alphabets and all the exceptional and diverse runic scripts that have existed throughout time.
+Therefore, it is impossible to discuss in this blog post all the different (sub)types of runic alphabets and all the exceptional and diverse runic scripts that have existed throughout time.
 We will limit our focus on the period between the second and ninth centuries AD.
 Thus, on the initial runic alphabet, the Elder Futhark, and the three runic alphabets that directly evolved from it, namely the Younger Futhark, the Medieval Runes, and the Anglo-Frisian Futhorc.
 On the latter, we will, with the reader's permission, elaborate a bit more.

 Runes appeared around the beginning of the Common Era, between 50 BC-AD 150 (Düwel & Nedoma 2023).
 This must have been preceded by a period (decades or centuries?) necessary for the introduction of the alphabet.
 The emergence of runes coincided with the expansion of the Roman Empire into northern Europe, where the Celtic and Germanic tribes dwelled (Looijenga 2023).
 It led to more intensive relations with the Romans, both beneficial and hostile.
 For example, in trade, knowledge, and working as mercenaries for the Roman army, the contacts offered additional economic possibilities.
-But conflicts and wars were also part of the Roman expansion (read our post Pagare il fio).
+But conflicts and wars were also part of the Roman expansion (read our blog post Pagare il fio).
 It was also an interaction between a literate and an illiterate, oral civilization.

 Although the runic alphabet shows some similarities with the Roman alphabet, it is generally agreed that the Roman alphabet is not its origin.
 Nevertheless, it is widely accepted by historians that the Germanics obtained their ABC from the Mediterranean.
 However, there is no consensus beyond this point.
 One of the theories suggests that one of the several local scripts in the Mediterranean, potentially an archaic Phoenician-Punic or Greek alphabet (Düwel & Nedoma 2023), made its way to the Germanic tribes through Etruscan, Roman, and Celtic intermediaries, which can be traced in the runic alphabet (Crawford 2023).

-Who brought the alphabet to the Germanics, is a question without an answer.
+Who introduced the alphabet to the Germanics, is a question without a clear answer.
+Possibly Germanic speakers who settled near the foothills of the Alps during last century BC (Mees 2023).
 Others (Looijenga 2023) link the arrival of the Romans with the introduction of the runes.
 There seems to be consensus that the cradle of runic writing is the Danish peninsula, more concrete the island of Zealand.
 This due to the large number of early runic inscriptions unearthed there, and because Zealand was a center of power (Düwel & Nedoma 2023).
 At the same time, if direct connectivity was the decisive element, the Frisians were much closer, as they bordered the busy River Rhine and the Limes Germanicus together with other tribes like the Cananefates, Batavians and Frisiavones.
 Earlier, Looijenga (2003) suggested considering the possibility that runes were introduced in the River Rhine region in the Netherlands.

 Perhaps we need a new, young, and energetic Indiana Jones to solve the mystery of how runes were created and how they found their way into Germanic culture.